-Introduction:

-Early Innings of M&A Recovery
+Introduction: Early Innings of M&A Recovery

 Improved CEO Confidence

 Resilient economic data, an S&P 500 earnings recovery, policy easing and robust cash-rich balance sheets have all contributed to improved CEO confidence in the post-COVID period.

 CEO confidence index

 Source: (1) Bloomberg.
-Data as of August 12, 2024.
+Data as of September 5, 2024.
 CEO Confidence Index measures confidence in economy 1 year from now.
 Early Innings of Global M&A Recovery Stronger earnings, higher equities and resurgent financing markets have precipitated a global M&A recovery, albeit one still in its early stages after dampened activity the prior two years.
 Nonetheless, higher interest rates have dampened sponsor led activity while a tighter global regulatory backdrop has discouraged some deals and prolonged the timetables for others.
-Global M&A Deal Activity (1H 2023 & 1H 2024)
+Global M&A Deal Activity (Jan-Aug 2023 and Jan-Aug 2024)

 The resurgence of "megadeal" activity in 2024 - both scale and scope transactions - are a sign of the renewed strength in the post-COVID global M&A market.
-2024 Volumes Rising Across Most Regions Global M&A activity increased 20% y/y in the 1H 2024 driven by outperformance in North America and Europe.
-North American activity more than doubled any other region while European activity increased over 40% y/y.
+Source: (1) Cortex.
+Dealogic.
+2024 YTD data is through August 31, 2024.
+Data as of September 5, 2024.
+Includes rank eligible, M&A deals.
+2024 Volumes Rising Across Most Regions Global M&A activity increased 17% y/y in 2024 driven by outperformance in North America and Europe.
+North American activity more than doubled any other region while European activity increased nearly 30% y/y.
 Activity in Asia has lagged considerably, due in part to lower inbound and outbound activity from China.
-1H 2024 volume and y/y increase (based on target region)
+Jan-Aug 2024 volume and y/y increase (based on target region)

 Source: Cortex.
 Dealogic.
-1H 2024 data as of August 12, 2024.
+2024 YTD data is through August 31, 2024.
+Data as of September 5, 2024.
 Include rank eligible M&A deals.
 Region is based on target.
 Asia Pacific includes Australasia, Central Asia and the Caucasus, India subcontinent, North Asia, SE Asia and India subcontinent.

 Key Drivers of Global M&A Recovery

 Against a resilient though volatile macro backdrop, the global M&A recovery in 2024 has been driven by both scale (synergies) and scope (growth-oriented) transactions.

 Catalysts for 2024 deal activity

 Macro & Market Drivers